 What makes it possible to deal with difficult people at all is that, like everybody else, they have positive responses in their repertoire.
-You can learn to avoid doing and saying those things that elicit negative behaviour from a difficult person – and you can structure the interaction so as to encourage his or her positive, more productive responses.
-You will then be able to cope more successfully with difficult people.
+You can learn how to bring out the best in people when they are at their worst.
+And you can structure the interaction to encourage his or her positive, more productive responses.
+You can improve your ability to get along and get things done when you are dealing with people who have an uncanny ability to frustrate you.

-Anyone who interacts with a variety of people in different situations and who wants to further enhance their interpersonal effectiveness.
+Managers and professionals who want to improve their leadership skills.
+Anyone who interacts with a variety of people in different situations, and who wants to further enhance their interpersonal effectiveness.
+Anyone who has a difficult person in their life who seems immune to attempts to get along.